 4. When they register for an on-campus event

-A campus visit is a sure sign that a prospective student is considering applying to your college or university, and may be the make or break experience that will ultimately determine if they will enroll at your school or somewhere else.
+A campus visit is a sure sign that a prospective student is considering applying to your college or university, and may be the make-or-break experience that will ultimately determine if they will enroll at your school or somewhere else.

-To increase the odds that their experience will be a positive one, consider outlining a list of ways to get the most out of their experience, or provide them with a downloadable checklist of “must see” places to go while on campus.
+To increase the odds that their experience will be a positive one, consider outlining a list of ways to get the most out of their experience, or provide them with a downloadable checklist of “must-see” places to go while on campus.

 5. After they apply

-A thank you page following submission of an application to your university is crucial.
+A thank you page following the submission of an application to your university is crucial.
 This will be an opportunity to show sincere appreciation and to share more helpful information about the next steps in the process.

 Consider explaining in detail what the new applicant can expect next, and try answering some of the most commonly asked questions during this stage of the process.
 If you offer an application status check, share the link here and tell them when it will be appropriate to come back to review.